CloudLabsAI-Azure/Know-Before-You-Go/AIW-KBYG/App Modernization.md

     3. On the Add Access Policy dialog, enter the following:

         •	Configure from template (optional): Leave blank.

         •	Key permissions: Leave set to 0 selected.

         •	Secret permissions: Select this, and then choose Get and List, to give yourself rights to manage secrets.

         •	Certificate permissions: Leave set to 0 selected.

-        •	Select principal: From Lab Environment Tab, copy display name of Service Principal and paste in the search box and select it from the suggestions.
+        •	Select principal: From the Environment Details Tab,  selecting **ServicePrincipal Details** tab and copy display name of Service Principal then paste in the search box and select it from the suggestions.
 Then choose Select.

         •	Authorized application: Leave set to None selected.

-Click on OK.
+       Click on **Add**.

-At last, click on Save on the Access policies toolbar.
+    4. At last, click on Save on the Access policies toolbar.

-Return to VSTS 2019, and publish the app again.
+    5. Return to VSTS 2019, and publish the app again.